mash999/RN-TODO/README.md

 Please use the latest stable version of node js for this project.
 If you have `nvm` installed, run `nvm use 20.11.1`.
 In case you don't have it installed, please refer to this article on how to install `nvm`: https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/

-1. Clone the codebase to your local computer.
+1. Clone this Github repository to your local computer.
 2. Install `Expo` by running `npm install -g expo`
 3. Install `Expo CLI` globally by running `npm install -g expo-cli`
 4. Navigate to the app repository and run `npm install` to download all dependencies